-With the latest figures showing NSW is in the grip of a tooth decay crisis, Luminous Dentistry’s Dr Steven Lin is using Dental Health Week to offer expert advice on how to avoid braces and fillings to vastly benefit overall health as well as the family budget.
+With the latest figures showing NSW is in the grip of a tooth decay crisis, Helix Dentistry’s Dr Steven Lin is using Dental Health Week to offer expert advice on how to avoid braces and fillings to vastly benefit overall health as well as the family budget.

-“Encouraging good habits via simple things like diet and breathing from an early age can have a huge impact on whether a person will spend a large part of their childhood and elder years dealing with dental issues,” said Dr Lin, principal dentist of Luminous Dentistry.
+“Encouraging good habits via simple things like diet and breathing from an early age can have a huge impact on whether a person will spend a large part of their childhood and elder years dealing with dental issues,” said Dr Lin, principal dentist of Helix Dentistry.

 Nearly half of Australian children develop tooth decay before their 10th birthday.
 In NSW, the problem is even more acute with more children now hospitalised because of dental issues than asthma, epilepsy and ear, nose and throat infections.